krunoknego/elasticsearch-workshop/day4/exercise_block_4.md

 ## Exercise 5: Find Posts by Tag

 Write a query to find all blog posts that have the tag "elasticsearch".
-Sort the results by date in descending order.

-## Exercise 6: Aggregation

-Write a query to count the number of comments for each blog post.
-The result should include the post title and the comment count.